marcelo-duffles/configuration-management-dsl/README.md

 ### Resources

-The building blocks are the `Resource`s defined `src/main/scala/dufflesdsl/model/Resource.scala`.
+The building blocks are the `Resource`s defined in `src/main/scala/dufflesdsl/model/Resource.scala`.

 ## Internals